costajob/costajob.github.io/index.md

 My name is Mike.

-If you land to this site from LinkedIn, you're probably looking for one of my programming posts.
+If you land to this site from LinkedIn, you're probably looking for one of my coding [posts](https://costajob.github.io/code/).

 Feel free to disagree with me (i enjoy that), since all of the content you'll read are pretty opinionated.

-Now and then i enjoy writing rhymes with my native language, you can read them in the dedicated section of the site.
+Now and then i enjoy writing [rhymes](https://costajob.github.io/rhymes/) in my native language and taking weird [snapshots](https://instagram.com/agilestyle73) with my phone.